SAP-samples/cloud-cap-hana-swapi/README.md

 You can use `npm run build` to perform the cds build and should be ran before deployment to HANA or whenever you make changes to the data model.

 You can run `npm run hana` to deploy the content to your HANA database.
 Just be sure from the terminal that you are logged into the cf/xs cli and targeting the Account/Org/Space where you want the content to live.
-By default this command will create an HDI Container instance named **starwars**.
+By default this command will create an HDI Container instance named **starwars**. **Note**: due to some strange circumstances in the latest versions of CAP it seems the `/gen/srv` folder is getting cleared after any deployment to HANA.
+Therefore just execute a `cds build` or `npm run build` after any deployment to restore the `/gen` folder until we find the root cause of this issue.

 You can run the command `npm run load`.
 This command will read the original JSON data files from the source project and load them into your HANA database using Cloud Application Programming Model [CQL](https://cap.cloud.sap/docs/cds/cql).
 The loading script is [convertData.js](./cap/convertData.js)